SteinarVrenne/school_imt3501/task2/source/pages/02_Major_Threats.rst

   "T10", "Inconsistency in configuration data leads to the system not functioning as intended.", "Configuration data", "Process"
   "T11", "Incorrect modification in EHR might affect further actions in the organization.", "EHR", "External entity" "T12", "An older more vulnerable page or version of the web application is not properly removed from the internet after an application upgrade and gets exploited.", "Webserver & System software", "Process"
-  "T13", "The web application has client-side vulnerabilities that gets exploited and thus changes the site's visual apperance or behavior.", "Process"
+  "T13", "The web application has client-side vulnerabilities that might be used to perform abnormal or abusive activity.", "Webserver, user data", "Data flow"

 System and data availability threats